Perchlorate: Chemical properties

-The perchlorate ion is the least reactive of the generalized chlorates.
-Perchlorate contains chlorine in its highest oxidation number.
-A table of reduction potentials of the four chlorates shows that, contrary to expectation, perchlorate is the weakest oxidant among the four in water.
+The perchlorate ion is the least redox reactive of the generalized chlorates.
+Perchlorate contains chlorine in its highest oxidation number (+7).
+A table of reduction potentials of the four chlorates shows that, contrary to expectation, perchlorate in aqueous solution is the weakest oxidant among the four.

 These data show that the perchlorate and chlorate are stronger oxidizers in acidic conditions than in basic conditions.

-Gas phase measurements of heats of reaction (which allow computation of ΔHf°) of various chlorine oxides do follow the expected trend wherein Cl2O7 exhibits the largest endothermic value of ΔHf° (238.1 kJ/mol) while Cl2O exhibits the lowest endothermic value of ΔHf° (80.3 kJ/mol).
+Gas phase measurements of heats of reaction (which allow computation of ΔfH°) of various chlorine oxides do follow the expected trend wherein Cl2O7 exhibits the largest endothermic value of ΔfH° (238.1 kJ/mol) while Cl2O exhibits the lowest endothermic value of ΔfH° (80.3 kJ/mol).

-The chlorine in the perchlorate anion is a closed shell atom and is well protected by the four oxygens.
-Most perchlorate compounds, especially salts of electropositive metals such as sodium perchlorate or potassium perchlorate, do not oxidize organic compounds until the mixture is heated.
-This property is useful in many applications, such as flares, where ignition is required to initiate a reaction.
-Ammonium perchlorate is stable when pure but can form potentially explosive mixtures with reactive metals or organic compounds.
-The PEPCON disaster destroyed a production plant for ammonium perchlorate when a fire caused the ammonium perchlorate stored on site to react with the aluminum that the storage tanks were constructed with and explode.